+Myles Abbott Elizabeth Raetz

+Gary Dahl Joshua Schiffm

+Maida Galvez Christopher Vla

-Myles Abbott Gary Dahl Maida Galvez Catherine Metayer Elizabeth Raetz Joshua Schiffman Oscar Tarrago Christopher Vlasses Joe Wiemels
+Catherine Metayer Joe Wiemels

-Protection Agency (OEHHA)

-Western States PEHSU
+tΖ nan lasses

 OTHER CONTRIBUTORS

 Videos: Speakers: Gary Dahl Mark Miller Catherine Metayer Joseph Wiemels

 DISCLAIMERS:

 1. This document was supported by cooperative agreement FAIN: NU61TS000296 from the Centers for Disease Control and Prevention/ Agency for Toxic Substances and Disease Registry (CDC/ATSDR).
 The U.S. Environmental Protection Agency (EPA) provided support through Inter-Agency Agreement DW-75-95877701 with CDC/ATSDR.
 The American Academy of Pediatrics supports the Pediatric Environmental Health Specialty Units as the National Program Office.
 The findings and conclusions presented have not been formally disseminated by CDC/ ATSDR or EPA and should not be construed to represent any agency determination or policy.
-Use of trade names that may be mentioned is for identification only and does not imply endorsement by the CDC/ATSDR or EPA ...
+Use of trade names that may be mentioned is for identification only and does not imply endorsement by the CDC/ATSDR or EPA..
 2. The findings and conclusions in this report are those of the author(s) and do not necessarily represent the official position of the organizations listed as supporters or primary development organizations.
 3. The ATSDR, US EPA, NIEHS, and Cal EPA/ OEHHA do not endorse the purchase of any commercial products or services mentioned in this publication.
 A Story of Health HELP PAGE How to Navigate Our eBook THE INDIVIDUAL STORIES OF HEALTH in this eBook are written to address many audiences.
 For example, some sections are more technical than others - you can skip sections if you wish.
 (Note: underlined words or phrases link to online information that will open in a browser window, prompt downloads or navigate to a related page within the ebook.)